Did You Know?

 APPLYING FOR DIRECT LOAN CONSOLIDATION

-As of May 18, 2014, the phase in period of the new consolidation application system is over and all borrowers must now apply for Direct Loan consolidation using the studentloans.gov web site.
+The Department generally requires all borrowers to apply for Direct Loan consolidation using the studentloans.gov web site.
 (Click espanol to find a Spanish version of the on-line application).
 The Department strongly encourages borrowers to apply on-line, but you may also download and print a paper application to submit by regular mail.
-The Department says it will continue to work with borrowers whose applications were submitted before May 18 using the prior system.
-Borrowers with questions prior to consolidating should be able to get help by calling 1-800-557-7392.
-You can also try calling the general Student Loan Support Center at 1-800-557-7394.
-After submitting an application, borrowers should contact the servicer they selected with any questions.
+The Department provides the following contact information if you have questions: